Tanimodori/viteburner/docs/guide/faq.md

 Unfortunately, you can't use bare `/` as an import alias for vite since vite internally use `/@fs/` and other alias so it will conflict.
 The `/src` is actually a alias.

+## Error: Failed to import "_importee_" from "_importer_", does the file exist?

+This is an import error when vite cannot find the file.
+Please check if the file exists and the import path is correct.

+Checkout the ["How can I import scripts?"](faq.md#how-can-i-import-scripts) section for how to import script.

 ## How can I change the `NetscriptDefinitions.d.ts` path?

 1. Change the `dts` option in config, see [Server Options](../config/server-options.md).